sebastiendamaye/TryHackMe/Wgel_CTF/readme.md

 Let's check:

 ~~~
-chmod 600 id_rsa
+$ chmod 600 id_rsa
-ssh -i id_rsa jessie@10.10.251.64
+$ ssh -i id_rsa jessie@10.10.251.64
 ~~~

 It works!
+We are now connected.

 Our flag is in the `Documents` folder:

 ~~~
 jessie@CorpOne:~$ ls -l